Blick am Abend

-Blick am Abend was a German free evening newspaper published in Switzerland and based in Zürich.
+Blick am Abend was a free evening newspaper published in Switzerland and based in Zürich.
 It existed between 2008 and 2018.

 History and profile

 Blick am Abend was first published on 1 June 2008 as a successor to the afternoon free daily Heute.

 Blick am Abend, based in Zürich, was a free newspaper owned by Ringier.
 It was an evening newspaper published in tabloid format.
 Peter Röthlisberger was the editor-in-chief of the daily.
 Its sister newspaper was Blick, a leading daily in the country.

 In 2008 Blick am Abend started a biweekly legal column which answers the reader questions.
-Until 2009 the daily had editions in Zurich, Berne and Basle.
+Until 2009 the daily had editions in Zürich, Bern and Basel.
 St. Gallen and Luzern/Zug editions were started in 2009.
 In December 2013 the paper launched its online edition.

 The audited circulation of Blick am Abend in 2008 was 211,000 copies.
 The paper had a circulation of 225,226 copies in 2009.
-Its was 329,418 copies in 2010, and its readership was 604,000 the same year.
+It was 329,418 copies in 2010, and its readership was 604,000 the same year.

 Blick am Abend discontinued in December 2018.